ForbesLindesay/atdatabases/docs/pg-transaction.md

 ### `Transaction.query(SQLQuery[]): Promise<any[]>`

-If you pass an array of SQLQueries, they will be run as a single transaction and you will get an array in response where each element of the array is the results of one of the queries.
+If you pass an array of SQLQueries, you will get an array in response where each element of the array is the results of one of the queries.

 ```ts
 const [resultA, resultB] = await task.query([